cosmos/cosmos/README.md

 of time known as the "unbonding period", which may be on the order of weeks or months.
 Second, for a light client to be secure, the first time it connects to the network it must verify a recent block-hash against a trusted source, or preferably multiple of them.
-This condition is sometimes reffered to as "weak subjectivity".
+This condition is sometimes referred to as "weak subjectivity".
 Finally, to remain secure, it must sync up with the latest validator set at least as frequently as the length of the unbonding period.
 This ensures that the light client knows about changes to the validator set before a